 What internet speed do you need?
 In this pandemic, we use the internet for work, play, and school more than ever.
 With the introduction of IoT products, more devices are connected to our WiFi and users are growing quickly.
 This has led to more and more demands from the gaming and streaming fraternity.
-They all want their internet connection to run smoothly than ever before.
+They all want their internet connection to run smoother than ever before.
 This has only been possible due to the rapid advancement in internet technology.

 We started from slow dial-up connections and now fiber optics, DSL, and cable connections deliver blazing-fast speeds for your homes and businesses.